TN 4 (03-15)

 Use specific vocational preparation (SVP) information only as a guideline to help determine how long it would generally take to learn a particular job.

 SVP may not accurately reflect the requirements of the job as the claimant performed it.

 If the Dictionary of Occupational Titles (DOT) indicates a high SVP level for a particular job, consider the length of time the claimant did the job and the claimant’s education when determining if the work lasted long enough to be relevant.
 See DI 25001.001B.79. of the “Medical-Vocational Quick Reference Guide” for additional information on evaluating SVP ratings.

 If the claimant performed work that had a continuity of skills, knowledge, and work processes with another job, consider that work when determining if the claimant did the work long enough to learn it, even if the work was outside the relevant period.

-EXAMPLE: The claimant’s relevant work period began 02/02/93 and ended 02/01/08.
-From 01/02/88 to 01/03/93, he was a machinist.
-Beginning 01/04/93, he became a lead machinist.
-He did this job until 02/04/94.
-Although one year may not have been long enough to learn the job of lead machinist, there was a continuity of skills from the claimant’s previous work such that he may have done his lead machinist work long enough to have learned the job.
+EXAMPLE: The claimant worked from 01/02/88 to 12/20/99, as a machinist.
+Beginning 12/21/99, he became a lead machinist.
+He did this job until 02/01/01.
+Adjudication date was 01/01/15, at which time the claimant’s machinist job was no longer relevant, however, his lead machinist job was still in the relevant period.
+Although a little over one year may not have been long enough to learn the job of lead machinist, there was a continuity of skills from the claimant’s previous work such that he may have done his lead machinist work long enough to have learned the job.